-It’s definitely worth remembering that, as it stands, Rome only has two metro lines (the red A and the blue B).
-Neither of the metro lines run through the ancient heart of the city.
-We wouldn’t want to be dismantling thousands of years of history now, would we?
-Once in the centre, many of the main sights are within walking distance of the city’s top attractions.
+It’s definitely worth remembering that Rome only has three metro lines.
+While it is one of the smallest metro lines in Europe, the trains stop within walking distance of the city’s top attractions.
 Rather than buying an all-day pass, save yourself a few euros and grab yourself a one-way in and a one-way out pass instead.
 The best way to see Rome is without a doubt by foot!
-For most of the year good weather is a definite and you can find hidden gems as you stroll the streets of Rome.
+For most of the year, good weather is almost always guaranteed and you can find hidden gems as you stroll the streets of Rome.

 The attractions and places to see in Rome are endless!
-Of course the main attractions of Rome is without a doubt sites like the Trevi Fountain, Colosseum and the Vatican that are must-sees.
+Of course, the main attractions of Rome are without doubt sites like the Trevi Fountain, Colosseum and the Vatican that are must-sees.
 Do a spot of research to determine what other Roman sites you’d like to take in during your 24-hour trip!
 Don’t forget to set aside time to indulge in some incredible food while you’re there!

-(For Catholic churches, my top pick would be the Basilica of St Paul Outside The Walls… a stunning church, founded in the 4th Century.
-This church was built over the burial place of St Paul following his martyrdom under the Emperor Nero.)
+(For Catholic churches, a top pick would be the Basilica of St Paul Outside The Walls… a stunning church, founded in the 4th century.
+This church was built over the burial place of St Paul following his martyrdom under Emperor Nero.)

 Described by Fodor’s guide as “one of the most horrifying images in all of Christendom”, this description is not far off.
 Containing the artfully arranged bones of over 4,000 Capuchin monks, if that doesn’t send a chill down your spine, the sign reminding you that ‘What You Are, We Once Were.
 What We Are, You Someday Will Be’ is sure to.
-It costs 6 euros for entrance to both the crypt and the museum and remember, no photos!
+It costs 6 euros for entrance to both the crypt and the museum.
+Remember, no photos!

 (If macabre is your thing, it might also be worth checking out Profondo Rosso – an incredibly claustrophobic shop and (using the term loosely) museum paying homage to the grisly yet iconic Italian horror director Dario Argento.)